unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 The protected constructor has a `Size` parameter, which decides the resolution of the offscreen framebuffer that the `GLCanvasElement` will draw onto.
 Note that the `resolution` parameter is unrelated to the final size of the drawing in the Uno window.
 After drawing (using `RenderOverride`) is done, the output is resized to fit the arranged size of the `GLCanvasElement`.
 You can control the final size just like any other `UIelement`, e.g. using `MeasureOverride`, `ArrangeOverride`, the `Width/Height` properties, etc.

+The 3 abstract methods above all take a `Silk.NET.OpenGL.GL` parameter that can be used to make OpenGL calls.

+> [!IMPORTANT]
+> If your application uses `GLCanvasElement`, you will need to add a PackageReference to `Silk.NET.OpenGL`.

 The `Init` method is a regular OpenGL setup method that you can use to set up the needed OpenGL objects, like textures, Vertex Array Buffers (VAOs), Element Array Buffers (EBOs), etc.

 The `OnDestroy` method is the complement of `Init` and is used to clean up any allocated resources.